Convert Oracle to PostgreSQL.

 Select the database objects to migrate.

-By default, before migration, all database objects, including database schema (tables, views, indexes) with unique, primary, foreign keys, are selected.
+By default, before migration, database objects, including database schema (tables, indexes) with unique, primary, foreign keys, are selected.

 You probably don't need to migrate everything from Oracle to PostgreSQL database.
 Often, you shouldn't waste time migrating legacy objects that you no longer need, such as backup data and temporary tables from previous maintenance.